Biden, Democrats prepare to move beyond efforts to woo Republicans

 “It’s a trial that should last a matter of days not weeks,” Blumenthal, a former federal prosecutor, said.
 “There’s no need to over-try cases.
 Sometimes, in fact, it’s a disadvantage.
 And this one should be very matter of fact, straightforward, open-and-shut.”

-The last two impeachment trials lasted weeks and became all-consuming.
 In 1999, Bill Clinton’s trial lasted five weeks.
 In 2020, Trump’s first impeachment trial concluded after three weeks.
 In both cases, the president was acquitted and no other Senate business was conducted during that time.

 The White House has sought to avoid the topic of how the trial should unfold, even though it could have significant implications for Biden’s agenda.
 At almost every briefing, White House press secretary Jen Psaki has sidestepped the issue of Biden’s preference on the matter.